suphiyasin/instagram-advanced-user-finder/README.md

     Check out github.com/suphiyasin/ for messenger id finder shared there</li>
  </b>

- # How to use Sender
+ # How To Use Sender
  <b>
   <li>We used the "auto mail sender" phpmailer library.
 sends the draft you wrote on the page where you set your mail setting to everyone.